 Do you have monthly and yearly outlines of what you need to accomplish in your classroom?
 Do you batch routine tasks?
 Can you delegate some simple routine tasks to volunteers, student helpers, or family members?
 Are your bulletin boards planned out?
 Do you have artistic students that would enjoy helping?
 YOU do not have to do it all.

 Elementary Music Teachers download these FREE Elementary Music Planning Charts to help plan out the remainder of your school year.

 Efficient Home Routines

 Would it help you to cook meals on the weekend and reheat during the week?
-Do you need to come up with some more slow cooker recipes so supper is done when you get home?
-Do you just need to make a weekly menu and go to the store once a week instead of running by every day?
-Do you need to work out some car pooling arrangements to help get your kids to music rehearsals or sports practices?
+Do you need to find more easy slow cooker recipes so supper is already done when you get home?
+Do you need to make a weekly menu and go to the store once a week instead of running by every day?
+Do you need to work out carpooling arrangements to help get your kids to music rehearsals or sports practices?

-Remember, this brainstorming is suppose to help things run smoother for you not create more work.
+Remember, this brainstorming is supposed to help things run smoother for you not create more work.
 The words of the day are SIMPLE, EFFECTIVE, and EFFICIENT.

-In Teacher Holiday Tip # 7, you scheduled your school work throughout break.
-Don’t forget to keep up with it.
+In tip # 7, you scheduled your schoolwork throughout your break.
+Keep up with it.
 You want to be completely done tomorrow.
 Procrastination fuels teacher burnout.
 No procrastination allowed.

-And, NO school work on the last day of break.
+And, remember NO school work on the last day of break.

 You might have chosen to do some reading yesterday when you were relaxing by yourself.
-But, we know that reading just for fun is one of the things that often gets pushed aside.
+But, we know that reading just for fun is one of the things that often gets pushed aside for teachers.

-If you have children, you are probably already reading to them every day and it is FUN!
-Work in a little extra reading today, either by yourself or with the kids.
+If you have preschool or elementary-age children, you are probably already reading to them every day and it is FUN!
+Save time for a little extra reading today, either by yourself or with the kids.
 You might even want to take a trip to the library.

 Take a few minutes to be grateful for ALL of your students today.
 Be grateful that YOU CAN MAKE A DIFFERENCE in their lives.

-Today is about remembering how you really do make a difference and strengthening yourself for the semester to come.
+Today is about remembering how you really do make a difference and strengthening and mentally preparing yourself for the semester to come.

 Lay out your clothes and make your lunch.
 You are back on duty tomorrow and a lot of impressionable young people are counting on you.

-Bonus Tip.
 During the school year, enjoy the little things – a new planner and pens, a handmade card from a student, a sunrise or sunset, snuggling under a warm blanket, listening to music while you make supper, or countless tiny moments throughout your day.

 Enjoy the simple things and be grateful.
 You will be happier if you do.

 Welcome back!
 You’re on stage.
 It’s time to SMILE, dig down deep, and rise to the occasion.
 Show your students that you missed them over break and make them feel welcomed and VALUED.